 The Shawnee are an Algonquian-speaking Native American tribe whose original origins are unclear.
-But, by 1600, they were living in the Ohio River Valley in the states of Ohio, Kentucky, Pennsylvania, West Virginia, and Indiana.
+But, by 1600, they were living in the Ohio River Valley in the present day states of Ohio, Kentucky, Pennsylvania, West Virginia, and Indiana.
 At this time, they were estimated to have numbered about 10,000 people.
 Their name comes from the word “shawun” meaning “southerner.”

 The Shawnee are traditionally considered the Lenape (or Delaware) of the East Coast mid-Atlantic region, as their “grandfathers” and the source of all Algonquian tribes.
 They shared an oral tradition with the Kickapoo that they were once members of the same tribe.
 The identical language of the two tribes supports this oral history as well as the fact that they were both living in northeast Ohio prior to European contact.
 They also had a special friendship with the Wyandot, who they referred to as their “uncles.”

 The Shawnee divided themselves into different clans and their principal leaders could only come from the “Chillicothe” clan.
 When a village was called Chillicothe, it meant that it was home to the principal chief, the “capital city” of the Shawnee.
 Their chiefships were hereditary and held for life.
 The tribe was patrilineal with descent and inheritance traced through the father.
 War chiefs were selected on the basis of merit and skill.